archanaraj-m/Ansible/notes/teamstasks/task1.md

 * playbook syntax check with this command``ansible-playbook -i hosts --syntax-check nginx.yml``
 * Run playbook with this command``ansible-playbook -i hosts nginx.yml``
 ![preview](../../ansibleimages/ans8.png)
+* copy another node publicIp and paste it in new tab then nginx pag ecame
 ![preview](../../ansibleimages/ans9.png)

 JAVA
 ----
 * Install java on ubuntu manual commands are
 ```
 sudo apt update